cliambrown/PillTime/README.md

 * No ads or trackers of any kind
 * Free and open source
+* Enter your custom meds and their dosage limitations
+* Enter
 * Light and dark themes

 Made by [C. Liam Brown](https://cliambrown.com).